 There are several free printable mail art envelopes available on this website, and I’m perpetually designing more.
 I really appreciate the convenience of being able to print, fold, glue, and send when I’m short on time!

-If there’s an opportunity for the machine to catch on an unglued loose edge, it absolutely will.
-Pay special attention to making sure the edges of your decoupaged graphic are very secure, and you should be good to go!
+If there’s an opportunity for the postal machine to catch on an unglued loose edge, it will.
+Pay special attention to making sure the edges of your decoupaged graphic are very secure, and you should be good to go.

 8. Use a Variety of Postage Stamps

 You can transform an otherwise plain envelope into envelope art by being thoughtful with a postage stamp collage!
 A lot of people don’t realize this, but unused postage stamps can still be used today for whatever value they have written on the front.